Grade Appeal Policy

 Students are expected to attend all classes and laboratories.
 Absence does not excuse a student from the responsibility for class work or assignments that are missed.
 Repeat absences or lateness that affects student performance will be reflected in the final grade and could lead to a failing grade for the course.

 In order to maintain academic integrity at County College of Morris, the college community will not tolerate any forms of academic dishonesty.
 Examples of unacceptable forms of dishonesty include cheating, copying, fabrication, plagiarism, unauthorized collaboration, submitting someone elseâ€™s work as oneâ€™s own; dishonesty through the use of technology such as sharing disks, files, or programs; access to, modification of, or transfer of electronic data, system software or computing facilities.
 The intent of this policy is to promote academic integrity, and to arrest all forms of academic dishonesty.

-When incidents of academic dishonesty occur and the faculty member chooses to submit a formal complaint of the incident to the Office of Student Development & Enrollment Management, the Vice President will refer the complaint to the Academic Integrity Review Board, which is composed of faculty, academic administrators, and the Vice President of Student Development & Enrollment Management.
+When incidents of academic dishonesty occur and the faculty member chooses to submit a formal complaint of the incident to the Office of the Dean of Students, the Vice President will refer the complaint to the Academic Integrity Review Board, which is composed of faculty, academic administrators, and the Dean of Students.
 The Academic Integrity Review Board will review the circumstances surrounding the incident and make a recommendation of appropriate disciplinary action.
 Penalties imposed on the student who violates this policy may vary from failing the unit of work to expulsion from the college.

 Official Withdrawal from College